OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 Elasticsearch may take some minutes to start due to a lot of data saved or low memory resources.

+---

-#### 18. OpenVidu does not work on restrictive firewall, What can I do?
+#### 18. OpenVidu does not work for clients behind restrictive firewalls

-OpenVidu CE and OpenVidu Pro deploys by default a STUN/TURN server (Coturn) at port 3478.
-Some strict firewall has restrictions on requests which don't go out from ports 80 and 443, consequently denying requests to port 3478 from the browser.
-Follow the instructions from [_"Allow users behind strict firewalls"_](deployment/allow-users-behind-strict-firewalls/) to solve this situations.
+OpenVidu CE and OpenVidu Pro deploy by default a TURN server (Coturn) at port 3478.
+Some strict firewalls have restrictions on requests with origin ports other than 80 and 443, consequently denying requests from port 3478.
+Follow the instructions of section [Allow users behind firewalls](deployment/allow-users-behind-firewalls/) to solve these situations.